Bhawani Lal Verma

-In both the 1977 and 1980 undivided Madhya Pradesh assembly elections, Bhawani lal Verma set a record by receiving the highest winning votes both times.
-His name is still on this record.
-No other contestant has been able to break this record between 1957 and 2000.
+In both the 1977 and 1980 undivided Madhya Pradesh assembly elections, Bhawani Lal Verma received the highest margin of victory among all candidates.

 Bhawani Lal Verma was a state minister three times while Madhya Pradesh was still an undivided state and has served as a member of the legislature (MLA) five times.

 Bhawani Lal Verma died on 30 December 2000, at the age of 74.
-One of his sons, Dr. Vinod Kumar Verma, is a distinguished personality who has made contributions to literature.
+One of his sons, Dr. Vinod Kumar Verma, has worked in the field of linguistics.